13 British Knitwear Brands To Know Now

 Sheep Inc

 Specialising in Merino wool fashion, Sheep Inc hand-picks its wool from regenerative farms in New Zealand and keeps a close eye on every part of its supply chain – much to the brand’s benefit.
-In 2023, it released the world’s first naturally negative carbon footprint t-shirt; you can find out more about it and Sheep Inc here.
+It has been at the forefront of industry innovation, including the world’s first naturally negative carbon footprint t-shirt and a revolutionary 100 percent regenerative textile engineered from cotton and superfine Merino wool.

 HERD